JoshuaLampert/KernelInterpolation.jl/docs/src/pdes.md

 system, which is more difficult to solve than a simple ODE system.
 Thus, we are restricted to specialized time integration methods, which can handle DAEs.
 We recommend using the `Rodas5P` method, which is a Rosenbrock method for stiff DAEs.
 See also the [documentation of OrdinaryDiffEq.jl](https://docs.sciml.ai/DiffEqDocs/latest/tutorials/dae_example/) for more information.
+`Rodas5P` along with other Rosenbrock methods are implemented in the subpackage OrdinaryDiffEqRosenbrock.jl.
+Therefore, we recommend using this package in combination with KernelInterpolation.jl to reduce precompile time.
+In order to solve DAEs with
+OrdinaryDiffEqRosenbrock.jl, we also need to import the subpackage OrdinaryDiffEqNonlinearSolve.jl.

 In KernelInterpolation.jl, you can use the constructor of a [`Semidiscretization`](@ref) in a very similar way as [`SpatialDiscretization`](@ref), but with the additional initial condition.
 This can be turned into an `ODEProblem` object